Man arrested after throwing ‘flammable substance’ on stranger in NYC subway station, setting shirt on fire, police say - KESQ

 (CNN) — A man has been arrested after police accused him of throwing a “flammable substance” on a stranger, setting his shirt on fire in a New York City subway station.

-The male victim suffered a burn to his upper torso and remains in stable condition after being transported to a hospital, police said.
+The male victim, 23, suffered a burn to his upper torso and was in stable condition after being transported to a hospital, police said.

 On Sunday, police said a 22-year-old woman was also injured, but the state of her condition and injuries were unclear.